abuseofnotation/category-theory-illustrated/_chapters/03_monoid.md

 ![color-mixing group](../03_monoid/balls_rule.svg)

 As there doesn't exist a color that, when mixed with itself, can produce all other colors, the color-mixing monoid is *not cyclic*.
-However, the color mixing monoid *is abelian*.
-So according to the theorem of finite abelian groups (which is valid for monoids as well), the color-mixing monoid must be (isomorphic to) a product.
+However, the color mixing monoid *is commutative*.
+So according to the theorem of finite commutative groups (which is valid for monoids as well), the color-mixing monoid must be (isomorphic to) a product.

 And it is not hard to find the monoids that form it --- although there isn't one color that can produce all other colors, there are three colors that can do that --- the prime colors.
 This observation leads us to the conclusion that the color-mixing monoid, can be represented as the product of three monoids, corresponding to the three primary colors.